 According to Mayo Clinic, signs of prescription drug abuse can include:

-Scheming to obtain multiple opioid prescriptions of opioids is a strong indicator that an individual is addicted.
+Manipulating the system to obtain multiple opioid prescriptions is a strong indicator that an individual is addicted.
 Additionally, doctor shopping is an illegal behavior that comes with stiff legal penalties in many states.

 Have you tried to stop taking opioids or cut back on your use without success?
 Does the thought of going a full day without taking a painkiller scare you or make you feel worried?

 The psychological grasp of opioid addiction is strong.
-According to the National Institute on Drug Abuse, people who can’t stop taking opioids when the drugs are causing negative consequences in their lives likely have an opioid addiction.
+According to the National Institute on Drug Abuse, people who can’t stop taking opioids when the drugs are causing negative consequences in their lives are probably facing an opioid addiction.

-Opioid use disorders are characterized by intense and uncontrollable drug cravings and persistent obsessive thoughts about using prescription painkillers.
-As the addiction worsens, individuals lose control and compulsively use the drug.
-Overtime, the addiction results in self-destructive behaviors.
+Opioid use disorders are characterized by intense and uncontrollable drug cravings and persistent, obsessive thoughts about using prescription painkillers.
+As the addiction worsens, people lose control and compulsively use the drug.
+Over time, the addiction results in self-destructive behaviors.